Projects by HDU - under the artistic leadership of Leo Preston & Mai Veronica Lykke Robles Thorseth:

 As an open interdisciplinary production hub, Wrap hosts somewhere between 35 - 40 individual productions per year, by a wide variety of artists/groups.
 The majority of these productions rent space and tools (at symbolic, subsidised rates) to work autonomously on their own terms at Wrap.
 Such projects generally fall into the category “Made at Wrap” and are allocated facilities on a fist-come-first-served basis.

 Co-Produced with Wrap

 Many projects make use of specialist equipment (primarily audio and video) as well as consulting us on technical, artistic and logistical issues.
-In cases where projects benefit from significant help with equipment and/or other assistance, these are usually considered co-productions with Wrap.
+Projects that benefit from significant help with equipment and/or other assistance, are usually considered co-productions with Wrap.